dex-nonix/4Real/MASTER/REQUIRED/FRONTEND/dynamic-widgets.md

 - `src/components/widgets/DynamicWidget.vue`
   - Renders a single widget (by `type` or direct component)
 - `src/components/widgets/DynamicWidgetList.vue`
-  - Renders an array of items with `check(...)` support and responsive layout
+  - Renders an array of items with `setup/check/props` support and responsive layout
+  - Computes items asynchronously and renders the resolved list

 ---